yarisvt/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-charts-1.2.0-release-notes.md

 - Updated the default service type of Gateway service from NodePort to ClusterIP.
 You can configure external access to service with your desired method like changing service type to NodePort, LoadBalancer, or configuring Ingress.
 #### Changelog
 ##### Added
-- Added opentelemetry support at `gateway.opentelemetry`.
+- Added OpenTelemetry support at `gateway.opentelemetry`.
 - In `tyk-gateway`, new fields (`dashboardConnectionString` and `policyConnectionString`) are introduced to set connection strings for Dashboard App Config and Policies when using Tyk Dashboard as a source.
 ##### Changed
 - Updated Gateway default image tag to v5.2.3.
 - Set environment variables TYK_GW_DBAPPCONFOPTIONS_CONNECTIONSTRING and TYK_GW_POLICIES_POLICYCONNECTIONSTRING to dashboard connection string only if `gateway.useDashboardAppConfig.enabled` is set to true.
 - Set TYK_GW_POLICIES_POLICYSOURCE to “service” if `gateway.useDashboardAppConfig.enabled` is set to true.
-- Updated Default service type of Gateway service from NodePort to ClusterIP.
+- Updated default service type of Gateway service from NodePort to ClusterIP.
 You can configure external access to service with your desired method like changing service type to NodePort, LoadBalancer, or configuring Ingress.
 - Remove .cluster.local from service URL to allow for named cluster support.
 ##### Fixed
-* gateway pod should listen on port `.gateway.containerPort` instead of `global.servicePorts.gateway`.
+- Gateway pod listens on port `.gateway.containerPort` instead of `global.servicePorts.gateway`.
 ##### Removed
 - Remove `global.components.dashboard` flag as it was misleading.
 Adapted gateway to use a gateway-specific flag `gateway.useDashboardAppConfig`.
 Set `gateway.useDashboardAppConfig` to true if gateway should connect to Dashboard for [app configurations]([https://tyk.io/docs/tyk-oss-gateway/configuration/#use_db_app_configs](https://tyk.io/docs/tyk-oss-gateway/configuration/#use_db_app_configs)).